MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

     > [!NOTE]
     > For production environments, regular debugging isn't supported.

-## Open source in Visual Studio Code
+## Open source code in Visual Studio Code

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

 With the **Open Source in VS Code** option, you can get the latest source code from an extension and open it directly in Visual Studio Code.
+The open source functionality uses the repo metadata that was included in the extension when it was built.
+In the manifest of an extension, the `app.json` file, you can specify metadata for where the related GitHub repository and a specific build are found by using the `build` and `source` settings.
+Learn more in [JSON files](devenv-json-files.md#appjson-file).

-You must have access to the source code.
-This enables investigating issues or developing new functionality based on an existing extension.
+Opening the source code enables investigating issues or developing new functionality based on an existing extension.

 Follow these steps:

 1. Open the **Extension Management** page and activate the context menu for the selected extension.
 1. Choose the **Open Source in VS Code** option.
   In Visual Studio Code, you're now asked if you want to clone or open the GitHub repo for the extension.

-The open source functionality uses the repo metadata that was included in the extension when it was built.
-In the manifest of an extension, the app.json file, you can specify metadata for where the related GitHub repository and a specific build are found by using the `build` and `source` settings.
-Learn more in [JSON files](devenv-json-files.md#appjson-file).
+3.

 ## Good to know